richchapler/AzureSolutionsDocumentation/curricula/SQL_BackupRecovery.md

 ##### Best Practices

-Effective restoration is as critical as the backup process.
+**Effective restoration is as critical as the backup process**.
 Best practices include:

 * **Validation**: Regularly test restore procedures using representative sample data.
   *Example:* Quarterly restore of last week’s full backup plus the latest differential into a sandbox server to verify end‑to‑end recovery.